id-unibe-ch/ansible-role-ssh/README.md

 This role can optionally configure a specific firewalld zone (if `ssh_manage_firewall` is `true`) for which the ssh service is allowed.
-By default the zone is omitted and the firewalld defaults used.
+By default the zone is omitted and the firewalld defaults are used.
 See [firewalld documentation](https://firewalld.org/documentation/zone/default-zone.html)
 for details.